logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

     HopsWorks User Registration Page

 Register a new account with a valid email account.
 You should receive an email asking you to validate your account.
-The sender of the email will be neither the default email address ``hopsworks@gmail.com`` or the gmail address you supplied while installing HopsWorks.
-If you do not receive an email address, wait a minute.
-If you still haven't received it, you need to troubleshoot.
+The sender of the email will be either the default ``hopsworks@gmail.com`` or a gmail address that was supplied while installing HopsWorks.
+If you do not receive an email, wait a minute.
+If you still haven't received it, you should contact the administrator.

 **Validate the email address used in registration**

-If you click on the link supplied in the registration email, it will validate your account and rdirect you to the login page.
+If you click on the link supplied in the registration email, it will validate your account.
+**You will not be able to login until an administrator has approved your account.** [#f1]_.

+.. rubric:: Footnotes

-**You will not be able to login until an administrator has validated your account.**.
-You can jump now to the Hops Administration Guide to see how to validate account registrations, if you have administrator privileges.
+.. [#f1] If you are an administrator, you can jump now to the Hops Administration Guide to see how to validate account registrations, if you have administrator privileges.

+After your account has been approved, you can now go to HopsWork's login page and start your Google Authenticator application on your smartphone.
+On HopsWorks login page, you will need to enter

+* the email address your registered with
+* the password you registered with
+* on Google Authenticator find the 6-digit number shown for the email address your registered with and enter it into HopsWorks.

 Update your Profile/Password
 ----------------------------